History

 What perfume did Queen Elizabeth wear

-Surprisingly not as expensive as we may think either.
+Surprisingly, it’s not as expensive as we may think either.

 When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.

-The soft top edges almost look like a scroll, used by the ancient Greeks and with a hollowed heart as its stopper, it gives a sense of royalty and romance.
+We almost see a touch of royalty in the shape of this perfume bottle that Raymond Guerlain designed.
+The soft top edges nearly look like a scroll, used by the ancient Greeks and with a hollowed heart as its stopper, it gives a sense of royalty and romance.

 Top notes: Aniseed, bergamot

-Heart notes : Tuberose, carnation, violet, rose and Neroli.
+Heart notes: Tuberose, carnation, violet, rose and Neroli.

-Base notes : Tonka bean, iris, benzoin and vanilla.
+Base notes: Tonka bean, iris, benzoin and vanilla.

-Quite fitting also that L’Heure Bleue “marks the meeting of two soulmates destined to become one in the frisson of eternity “-Guerlain.com
+Quite fitting also that L’Heure Bleue marks the meeting of two soulmates destined to become one in the frisson of eternity “-Guerlain.com.

 What perfume did Queen Elizabeth wear